hashgraph/hedera-services/platform-sdk/docs/base/configuration/configuration.md

 ### Initialization of the config

 For the platform the config is provided by the `com.swirlds.common.context.PlatformContext`.
-Like the context the config is defined in the `com.swirlds.platform.Browser` class.
+Like the context the config is defined in the `com.swirlds.platform.browser.Browser` class.